Terms of Business

 The Financial Conduct Authority

 The Financial Conduct Authority is the independent watchdog that regulates financial services.
 It requires us to give you these Terms of Business details.
 Please use this information to decide if our services meet your needs.
-Walmsleys Commercial Insurance Brokers Ltd is a wholly owned subsidiary of WCIB Holdings Ltd and is regulated by the Financial Conduct Authority.
+Walmsleys Commercial Insurance Brokers Ltd is authorised and regulated by the Financial Conduct Authority.

 Our permitted business is to sell and administer general insurance.
 Our Registration number is 307247 and you can check this information on the Financial Conduct Authority by visiting www.fca.org.uk or by contacting the Financial Conduct Authority on 0800 111 6768